Canine total knee replacement

 During your dog’s hospitalised period they will be cared for by a dedicated patient care team who work alongside your dog’s clinician, a team of veterinary surgeons and chartered physiotherapists ensuring all their clinical and emotional needs are met.
 Because your dog is hospitalised for a number of weeks following surgery, the patient care team make sure your dog feels at home and treat them just as if your dog belonged to them with the love and affection they desire and deserve.

 How long will the total knee replacement implant last?

-There is not enough data beyond 5 years of follow up to provide a definitive answer to this question.
+There is not enough data beyond five years of follow-up to provide a definitive answer to this question.
 In humans, total knee replacement implants are expected to last more than 15 years.
-Implant survival depends on the long-term stability of the implant, maintenance of a smooth articulation between the components, and the patient activity level.
+Implant survival depends on the long-term stability of the implant, maintenance of a smooth articulation between the components, and the patient’s activity level.
 We expect that the implants will survive for the lifetime of the patient.

 Are there reasons why my dog shouldn’t have total knee replacement surgery?

 If your dog’s knee pain is effectively controlled with drugs and rehabilitation it is unlikely joint replacement surgery would be recommended for your pet.
 Total knee replacement may, however, be offered when your dog’s pain can no longer be managed using conservative means.

 Pre-existing infection is normally a contraindication to total knee replacement surgery.
 However, we have recently developed methods by which infection can be successfully treated by surgical removal of infected tissue and implants and implantation of dissolvable antibiotic impregnated beads before the total knee replacement.
 Additional reasons why surgery may not be recommended include lameness associated with arthritis in other joints, neurological disease, and previous amputation of a forelimb or opposite hind limb.
 These conditions do not necessarily preclude total knee replacement but the final decision is made on a case-by-case basis.